 You can make use of recycled materials to create their own bee hotels, providing spaces for solitary bees to nest.
-Your brilliant bee hotel can then be positioned in your garden, or around your school or youth group meeting place.
+These bee hotels could be positioned in a garden or around your meeting space throughout the summer.
 Just make sure they are placed in a south facing position as bees love the sun.